Which type of muscle tissue is classified as voluntary muscle? | Channels for Pearson+

 1

-Understand the three main types of muscle tissue: skeletal, cardiac, and smooth muscle.
+Understand the types of muscle tissue: There are three main types of muscle tissue in the human body: skeletal, cardiac, and smooth muscle.

-Recognize that skeletal muscle is attached to bones and is responsible for voluntary movements, meaning it is under conscious control.
+Define voluntary and involuntary muscles: Voluntary muscles are those that can be consciously controlled, while involuntary muscles operate without conscious control.

-Identify that cardiac muscle is found in the heart and is involuntary, meaning it functions without conscious control.
+Identify skeletal muscle: Skeletal muscles are attached to bones and are responsible for voluntary movements.
+They are striated in appearance and can be consciously controlled.

-Note that smooth muscle is found in walls of hollow organs (like intestines and blood vessels) and is also involuntary.
+Differentiate from other muscle types: Cardiac muscle, found in the heart, and smooth muscle, found in walls of hollow organs, are involuntary muscles and cannot be consciously controlled.

-Conclude that the type of muscle tissue classified as voluntary is skeletal muscle, as it is the only type under conscious control.
+Conclude that skeletal muscle is the only type classified as voluntary muscle, as it is the only muscle type that can be consciously controlled by the nervous system.

 Watch next